vicramon/ember-tutorial/chapters/editing-a-lead-part-ii.md

 # Editing a Lead Part II

-Now we're going to do the other half of editing.
-A user clicks on the "edit" link and sees fields to edit the lead's name, phone, and email.
+Now let's finish the second half of editing.
+In this scenario a user clicks on the "edit" link and sees fields to edit the lead's name, phone, and email.

-This UI will replace the UI that shows the lead, so we'll have to do some special work to handle that.
+This UI need will replace the UI that shows the lead, so we'll have to do some special work to handle that.

-Here we go.

 ## Add a Route